AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 * The option to build analyses of user journeys within Journey canvas or to automatically create them based on Journey Optimizer journeys.

+## Potential insights

+Following are a few examples of the types of insights Journey canvas can help provide:

+**Conversion**

+* The paths on the journey that lead to the highest conversion rates

+* The number or percentage of people, sessions, or paths that converted (arrived at the ending touchpoint)

+* How the conversion rates of a given journey compare to the conversion rates of all other journeys

+* The average amount of time it took users on the journey to convert, in total or by individual path

+**Fallout**

+* The paths on the journey that lead to the highest fallout rates

+* The number or percentage of people, sessions, or paths that dropped off (started at the starting touchpoint but never arrived at the ending touchpoint)

+* How the drop-off rates of a given journey compare to the drop-off rates of all other journeys

+* The average amount of time before users dropped off of a path or dropped off of the journey

+**Other**

+* The number of people, sessions, or path occurrences on the journey compared to all other journeys

 ## Choose between Journey canvas and Fallout visualizations